<

 Denali Prep Course

 The most Denali-specific of the prep stages.
-Every major Denali operator runs a 6–12 day prep course in the Alaska Range that teaches the exact systems you’ll use on the goal peak: sled rigging and towing, expedition-style fixed-camp routines, load carrying and caching, Alaska Range glacier navigation, and team dynamics on a multi-week self-supported trip.
+Generally, every major Denali operator runs a 6-12 day prep course in the Alaska Range that teaches the exact systems used on the goal peak.
+Specifically, sled rigging and towing, expedition-style fixed-camp routines, load carrying and caching, Alaska Range glacier navigation, and team dynamics on a multi-week self-supported trip.

-Reputable programs: Alpine Ascents’ Denali Prep Course, AMS Denali Prep Seminars, RMI’s Alaska Mountaineering Seminar.
-Most operators require their own prep course as a prerequisite for their Denali West Buttress expedition, so it’s worth booking Stage 5 with the same company that runs Stage 4 — the continuity pays off.
+Reputable programs include Alpine Ascents’ Denali Prep Course, AMS Denali Prep Seminars, and RMI’s Alaska Mountaineering Seminar.
+Most operators require their own prep course as a prerequisite for their Denali West Buttress expedition.
+So it’s worth booking Stage 5 with the same company that runs Stage 4 — the continuity pays off operationally.

-Sled hauling Expedition fixed camps Alaska Range logistics Load caching Team systems
+Skills built: Sled hauling · Expedition fixed camps · Alaska Range logistics · Load caching · Team systems

 Course fee$2,500-3,500